Tip #1 What to do when your child is behaving badly and continually wants their own way.

 REWARD CHARTS CAN BE A GOOD IDEA FOR REMINDERS EACH DAY

-Bedtime is a very important part of each day’s routine but getting the child to sleep can be frustrating for both child and parent.
+Bedtime is a very important part of each day’s routine but getting your child to sleep can be frustrating for both child and parent.
 Many parents regularly dread it when it’s time to put their children to bed… the struggle it can be, and it can be very confronting when being challenged by your beautiful, adorable young child who seems to object vociferously as soon as you mention the words “it’s time for bed”, no matter how tired they might be.
 When a child is overtired, or sleep deprived in any way, it can be very challenging for both parent and child.

 The bedroom should be a positive, happy place where children love to be, a room that’s welcoming, restful and somewhere to sleep peacefully but bedtime can be a very frustrating time for many parents, as both parents and children can all be tired.
 However, there are solutions to this commonly asked question… “How do I get a baby to sleep”?